 One of the most important objectives of GPD is to build a cross-disciplinary research community of graduate students and faculty with shared interests who actively learn from each other.
 GPD sponsors three community-building activities.

-Development and Governance Seminar: This year-long speaker series hosts Brown faculty, international collaborators, and outside speakers who give public talks on their ongoing research every other week.
+GPD Events: This year-long speaker series hosts Brown faculty, international collaborators, and outside speakers who give public talks on their ongoing research.
 View the current speaker list.
-Alternate weeks are reserved for presentation of research by GPD trainees, including the annual “Back from the Field” forum.
+Events also include presentations of research by GPD fellows and GPD Summer fellows, including the annual “Back from the Field” forum.

 Graduate Student Workshops: Each year, GPD funds a small number for Graduate Student workshops proposed and run by GPD students.
 These focus on selected interdisciplinary themes and bring together a small group of GPD trainees with shared research interests.
 Workshop funds support meetings and invited speakers.